praetorian-inc/aws-labs/LAB_1_Lambda_Power_Users/Readme.md

 # LAB_1_Lambda_Power_Users

+## Part I: Diagnosing and Exploiting the Problem

 This lab examines a real-word issue discovered on a cloud pen test.
 Devops had wanted to restrict the marketing team from privilege escalation by disallowing `iam:*` actions.